 Florence / Attractions / Pitti Palace

-Palazzo Pitti - Palace Florence
+Pitti Palace Florence (Palazzo Pitti)

 Pitti Palace

 The enormous Palazzo Pitti is a palace in Florence Italy with beautiful works of art in the Galleria Palatina and surrounded by the famous Boboli gardens.
+Book Pitti Palace tickets to visit this highlight in Firenze.

 Info & Tickets Palazzo Pitti Florence